Mathematical methods in region-based theories of space: the case of Whitehead points: Spaces of Whitehead points

-since it corresponds to the connectedness of spaces of points, in the sense that the topological space of points is connected iff the underlying Boolean contact algebra satisfies~\eqref{C5}.
-The crucial observation for the proof to be presented is that the condition is equivalent to the following:

-The proof is straightforward and uses the definition of the well-inside relation in terms of contact.
-In the course of the proof in which we show that every W-representative is a G-representative, we will also need the following property:

-that holds in all Boolean contact algebras, and whose proof is left to the reader as an~exercise.
+Proving that every W-representative is a~G-representative is a~bit harder, and the original demonstration of \cite{Biacino-Gerla-CSGWDP} calls for a~small modification.
 In the class of all abstractive sets of a~given Boolean algebra $B$ we distinguish those that countable abstractive sets can represent.
 By an $\omega$-abstractive set, we understand an abstractive set $A$ for which there is a~countable abstractive set~$A'$ such that $A$ both covers $A'$ and is covered by~$A'$.
 Accordingly, $W^\omega$-representatives will be those Whitehead representatives that are $\omega$-abstractive sets.
 Let $\prePt^\omega_W$ be the set of all $W^\omega$-representatives of a given Boolean contact algebra.
-As it turns out, if we focus on contact algebras that satisfy \eqref{DV6} and \eqref{C5-for-ll}, then every $W^\omega$-representative is a~G-representative.
+We have: \begin{theorem} If $\frB$ is a Boolean contact algebra that satisfies \eqref{DV6} and: